Upper East Side: Transportation

 The Second Avenue Line serves to relieve congestion on the Lexington Avenue Line.
-The first phase of the line opened on January 1, 2017, consisting of three stations in the Upper East Side: 96th Street, 86th Street, and 72nd Street.
+The first phase of the line opened on January 1, 2017, consisting of three stations on the Upper East Side: 96th Street, 86th Street, and 72nd Street.
 The planned Second Avenue Line includes three additional phases to be built at a later date, which will extend the line north to 125th Street/Park Avenue in Harlem and south to Hanover Square in the Financial District.